rajasegar/jscodeshift-collections/README.md

 # jscodeshift-collections

-Some more Collections for jscodeshift for easy and accessible api for writing Codemods
+Some more Collections for jscodeshift for easy and terse api for writing Codemods

 ## FunctionDeclaration